JUnit XML report

 Duration is the duration value of

-element.Status is the status value of
+<testcase>element.Status is the status value of

 Context information parsed from test report

-Test result with steps
+2.2 Test Results with steps

 Elements would be parsed similarly to Test result without steps, but with some enhancements.